MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/accessing-archived-tournament-results.md

 ## Initial setup

-To follow this guide, please ensure that you have some players already registered for the title.
+Before using this guide, please make sure that you have some players already registered for the title.
 The following screenshot shows 5 players artificially registered using the [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid) **API** call.

 ![Game Manager - Players - Most recent logins](media/tutorials/game-manager-players-most-recent-logins.png)